-This entails getting downsized fixtures and appliances, to make them more easy to fit within smaller spaces.
-Modular appliances and fixtures, such as segmented or foldable tables and countertops, are brilliant for increasing compatibility with various room dimensions.
+This entails getting downsized fixtures and appliances, to make them easier to fit within smaller spaces.
+Modular appliances and fixtures, such as segmented or foldable tables and countertops, are brilliant for increased compatibility with various room dimensions.
 Due to their flexibility, such objects are immensely beneficial to creating a spacious, flowing feeling, as well as in creating more adaptable room layouts.

 Smaller living spaces come with their own advantages and disadvantages, although the latter is a bit more challenging to work around than with larger spaces.
 Hopefully, with a good sense of aesthetics and these three tips, you can come up with creative ways to turn a small space into a comfortable home.